john-cd/rust_howto/bk/src/categories/config/index.md

 - [[environment_variables | Environment Variables]] are suitable for simple configurations.
 The `std::env` module provides access to environment variables.
 - [[configuration | Configuration]] files like [[toml | TOML]], [[ini | INI]], [[yaml | YAML]], [[json | JSON]], or RON provide structured and organized configuration.
 Popular Rust crates for parsing these formats include: `toml`, `serde_json`, `ron`, `serde`.

-Configuration crates like `config-rs`, a powerful and flexible crate for layered configuration.
+FIXME Configuration crates like `config-rs`, a powerful and flexible crate for layered configuration.
 It supports merging configurations from various sources, including files, environment variables, and in-memory data.
 Excellent for 12-factor applications.

 Command-Line Arguments: